In association with

-Ensure that the purpose of your evaluation is identified and clearly articulated.
+Ensure the purpose of your evaluation is identified and clearly articulated.

 Steps